Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Axion-dilaton wormholes in the flat Euclidean spacetime

-We will initially focus on the extensions of the GS solutions that lead to the formation of contracting baby universes.
-Our study involves the utilization of the smaller positive value of \( a(0) \) under the influence of a massive dilaton field.
+We first focus on the GS solutions that lead to the formation of contracting baby universes.
 This type of solution has been addressed in recent literature.
-While Stefano Andriolo et al. examined the effects of varying $m$ while holding $q / f \sqrt{2} \Leftrightarrow N$ constant on wormhole solutions~\cite{Andriolo:2022rxc}, and Caroline Jonas et al. explored the consequences of altering $N$ with $m = 10^{-2}$ ~\cite{Jonas:2023ipa}.
-Our research diverges by placing the parameter $\lambda$ at the center of our investigation.
+Previous studies have explored different parameter spaces for these wormhole solutions: Andriolo et al. examined the effects of varying $m$ while holding the parameter $N \equiv q/(\sqrt{2}f) = 1$ constant~\cite{Andriolo:2022rxc}, whereas Jonas et al. investigated the consequences of varying $N$ while fixing $m = 10^{-2}$~\cite{Jonas:2023ipa}.
+Our work distinguishes itself from these earlier studies by shifting the focus to the coupling parameter $\lambda$.
 To achieve this, we have set $\beta=1.2$, $m=0.01$, and $N=30000$, allowing us to study the isolated impact of $\lambda$ on these wormhole solutions.

 The characteristics of the wormhole solution are depicted in Fig.~\ref{fig:lam0.1} with the parameter \(\lambda = 0.1\).
 It is observed that as \(\phi_0\) increases, the evolution of the dilaton field becomes more complex, with distinct oscillatory behavior emerging.
-Specifically, both the inflaton and the scale factor exhibit oscillations~\cite{Lee:2009bp}.
+Specifically, both the scale factor and the dilaton field exhibit oscillations~\cite{Lee:2009bp}.
 For solutions with larger \(\phi_0\), the dilaton field \(\phi\) and the scale factor \(a\) display two maxima and two minima, indicating that the wormhole throat oscillates twice.
-This behavior is markedly different from the oscillatory bounce mechanism reported in Ref.~\cite{Hackworth:2004xb}.
+This behavior is markedly different from the oscillatory bounce mechanism reported in work~\cite{Hackworth:2004xb}.
 The oscillations of the dilaton and the scale factor are more frequent and have larger amplitudes compared with $\lambda$=0~\cite{Jonas:2023ipa}.